 You old timers know that I used to frequently post the link to Opie's story and I am very grateful to all of you who have picked up the baton and continue to remind newbies that diet is NOT just about carbohydrates but it is also about WATER.
 Opie's story - suffering from a urethral obstruction Yes, I truly am shouting.
 I can't think of anything else that causes me as much emotional pain as seeing a cat suffering/dying from a urethral obstruction which in probably well over 95% of all cases is caused by humans and their love affair with dry food.
 It pains me to read about Young Again Zero Carb or any other low-carb DRY food that come about when people get so focused on only the carb content of the food........and they neglect to keep in mind that a cat's urinary tract is much healthier when there is plenty of water flowing through it.
 A cat on wet food consumes double the amount of water compared to a cat on dry food when all sources (food + water bowl) are considered.
-More water in => more water running through the kidneys and bladder to keep debris (crystals, mucus, blood, protein, white blood cells, etc.) that could potentially lead to an obstructed urethra.
+More water in => more water running through the kidneys and bladder to flush out debris (crystals, mucus, blood, protein, white blood cells, etc.) that could potentially lead to an obstructed urethra.
 Feeding a low carb dry food as a treat is no big deal.
 What I am talking about is when people think that ANY dry food is a healthy substitute for a water-rich diet of either canned or homemade.
 I would be beyond wealthy if I had a dime for every time someone said "but my cat won't eat canned food" or...."but my cat loves his crunchies!"
 (Oh how I hate that word "crunchies" to describe a food format that often causes such tremendous suffering.)
 Or...."but my cat drinks a lot of water" which neglects to recognize a cat's inherent low thirst drive and the fact that they do consume more water when on a wet diet.
-And, no doubt, some people will throw rocks at me but I will also say that in so many cases (but not all....), the human just has not tried hard enough...they have not implemented enough tricks or the right ones....and have given up far too quickly.
+And, no doubt, some people will throw rocks at me but I will also say that in so many cases (but not all....), the human has simply not tried hard enough...they have not implemented enough tricks or the right ones....and have given up far too quickly.
 Believe me, I know that there are some die-hard dry food addicts on this planet having dealt with my own cats (7 back in 2002 when I started the transition) + some stubborn foster cats which were all awful dry food addicts that did not even recognized wet food as food.
 It was a nightmare to get them all switched but all I had to do was think about the screams in agony of a cat with a blocked urethra and that was all I needed to stay the course.
 Please see Tips for Transitioning Dry Food Addicts to Canned Food I want to make it clear that I am not unsympathetic to the stress that a diabetic cat caregiver goes through.....which is seriously compounded when faced with a dry food addict.
 Quite frankly, you all amaze me with your dedication when so many people simply euthanize their cats when hearing the diagnosis of "diabetes."
 However, I also hate to see a cat caregiver add more problems to their cat's 'plate' by contributing to urinary tract problems due to being fed a water-depleted diet.
 Opie's obstruction: His medical costs came to $4,350.
 Ouch.
-Urethral obstructions are not cheap $2K is not uncommon) and, again, they cause a tremendous amount of suffering.
+Urethral obstructions are not cheap ($2K is not uncommon) and, again, they cause a tremendous amount of suffering.
 Other urinary tract problems are also expensive.
 It can cost ~$200 just to run a culture and sensitivity to prove that an infection actually exists for supposed "UTIs" which is an acronym that should never be used.
 People should state "UT INFECTION" (as proved by a culture & sensitivity) or UT INFLAMMATION" but never just "UTI" which simply leads to antibiotic abuse.
 See Urinary Tract Diseases for more information.
+I often hear people using the excuse that they are gone for 12 hours at a time as a reason for leaving dry food out.
+Canned food can be left out for 12 hours at a time.
+See my post below that discusses leaving out a good portion of the 12 hour needs in a frozen chunk to prolong freshness.
+I also do this every night in my house when I go to bed.
+25% of their overnight needs are left out at room temperature or cold out of the refrigerator and 75% is left out as a frozen chunk.
 Again, I want to thank all of you wet-food proponents for keeping at this mission to remind people that the water content of the diet is truly a critical component to feeding cats.
 I don't think you realize how much your help in this area is preventing further suffering of cats by keeping them from ending up with ruptured bladders.